Are toy shortages coming this holiday season? - NewsBreak

 Are toy shortages coming this holiday season?

-Concerns over possible toy shortages this holiday season has some parents giving up on the expensive high tech toys to focus instead on the classics.
+Concerns over possible toy shortages this holiday season have some parents giving up on the expensive high-tech toys to focus instead on the classics.

-One local toy store does not expect to run out of toys for your little one.
+One Pennsylvania toy store does not expect to run out of toys.
 Meanwhile, others may consider gifting an antique and unique present.

-The owner of Action Toy Man told us that he’s ready to open his doors to hundreds of customers this holiday season, while others are getting ready to spend some of their money.
+The owner of Action Toy Man told JET that he’s ready to open his doors to hundreds of customers this holiday season, while others are getting ready to spend some of their money.

 Tis the season to be shopping.
 As you walk into Action Toy Man, you can find almost every action figure you can think of dating back to the 60’s.

 “There’s always the toy of the year.
-The most popular stuff and we might not have that kind of thing,” said Patrick Short, Owner of Action Toy Man.Thanksgiving travel: High COVID transmission rates in most states
+The most popular stuff and we might not have that kind of thing,” said Patrick Short, Owner of Action Toy Man.Mariah Carey and McDonald’s launch ‘Mariah Menu’ with 12 days of deals

 But Short said that he does not have the quality toys that will take your kid back in time.